What Is a Goldendoodle Mixed With? Explained

 Miniature Goldendoodle

-Miniature Goldendoodles typically stand between 13 to 20 inches tall and weigh between 15 to 35 pounds.
+Miniature Goldendoodles typically stand between 13 and 20 inches tall and weigh between 15 and 35 pounds.
 Their smaller size makes them a great option for apartment living and pet owners who prefer a more compact companion, such as a miniature poodle.

 Medium Goldendoodle

-Medium Goldendoodles are a blend of traits between the larger Standard and smaller Mini varieties, often weighing between 30 to 50 pounds.
+Medium Goldendoodles are a blend of traits between the larger Standard and smaller Mini goldendoodle varieties, often weighing between 30 and 50 pounds.
 This size provides a balance, making them suitable for a variety of living situations and family dynamics.

 Coat Types and Grooming Needs

 Goldendoodles often display a range of coat textures, influenced by the mix of Poodle genes.
 The three primary coat types are straight, wavy, and curly.
-Each coat type has its own grooming requirements, which are essential to keep the dog's fur healthy and manageable.
+Each various coat texture type has its own grooming requirements, which are essential to keep the dog's fur healthy and manageable (also the dog's diet and type of dog food!).

 Wavy Coats